arpanghosh8453/python-weather-fetch/README.md

 # python-weather-fetch
 A script for pulling weather data from pirateweather API to influxdb

+Get an API token from here : https://pirate-weather.apiable.io/

 Use the following docker compose.
 You must already have Influxdb setup and running

 ```